eDyablo/study-docker-way/course introduction/homework/README.md

 Install `docker` and `docker-compose` using any suitable for your system(workstation) way.

-You can find instructions on the [official Docker site](https://www.docker.com/get-started/).
+You can find instructions on the [official Docker site](https://www.docker.com/get-started/) or among the [session study materials](../README.md#study-materials).

 ## Setup your development environment